 - Anxiety and more

+Long-term alcohol usage can cause changes in brain chemistry.
 The development of alcohol dependence is a complex and nuanced process that can be difficult to understand.
 However, to learn more about alcoholism, it is necessary to learn how the brain chemistry changes.
 For example, motivation to drink through reinforcement is one reason that alcoholism can begin to develop.
 Reinforcement is the process where a behavior is either strengthened and rewarded (positive reinforcement) or weakened (negative reinforcement) based on previous experience.